ELECTROMAGNETIC WAVES - 2019/0

 a final examination of 2h duration, with two sections: section A contains compulsory questions worth 20 marks and section B contains three questions of 20 marks each of which the students attempt two.

-a mid-semester multiple-choice class test.
+a mid-semester multiple-choice class test of duration 45 minutes.

 Problem sets on electromagnetism and electromagnetic waves are provided weekly together with model answers to these questions, which allow the students to test their understanding of course material.